sbcrumb/Guardian/README.md

 # PlexGuard

 PlexGuard is a utility designed to enhance the security and management of your Plex Media Server.
-This tool was built to help users monitor and control access to their Plex server, ensuring that only authorized users can view and interact with their media library.
+This tool is built to help users monitor and control access to their Plex server, ensuring that only authorized users can view and interact with their media library.

 ## Features

 - Deny streaming sessions from unapproved devices
 - Manual device approval system
 - Informations on devices like platform, product, version and IP address
-- Tracks last seen active sessions and user activity, remove device access in one click
+- Tracks last seen active sessions and user activity, with the ability to remove per device access in one click

 ## 🚀 Quick Start with Docker (Recommended)